iterative/dvc.org/content/docs/start/index.md

   code, and use DVC as a build system for reproducible, data driven pipelines.

-- **Experiment Management** - Easily track your experiments and their progress by only instrumenting your code.
-For more advanced control, use DVC pipelines as a build system to run lots of experiments managed tracked and managed in Git, and collaborate on ML experiments like software engineers do for code.
+- **Experiment Management** - Easily track your experiments and their progress by only instrumenting your code, and collaborate on ML experiments like software engineers do for code.

 The following chapters are grouped into the above 2 trails and are all pretty self-contained.